-Hawaii Unites to Challenge Maui Mosquito Release
+Hawaii Unites to Stop Mosquito Experiments on Maui

-Campaign Created by: Tina Lia
+Campaign created by Tina Lia

 Public testimony has shown overwhelming opposition to these mosquito releases.
 We do not accept the Environmental Assessment’s Finding of No Significant Impact (FONSI).
 We’re calling for a halt to this project.
 The scope, risks, and experimental nature of the plan require detailed, comprehensive studies and documentation of the impacts to our native birds, wildlife, environment, and public health.
 We demand an Environmental Impact Statement (EIS).